 In addition, save phone calls for emergencies, as phone systems are often down or busy after a disaster.

-ABC News' Lauren Effron and Max Golembo contributed to this report.
+ABC News' Lauren Effron, Max Golembo and Ginger Zee contributed to this report.